 - Easy to water

-Ultimately, I could not find what I was looking for, so I started my own design and manufacturing company to create customizable planters and created 9 proprietary marine anodized aluminum extrusions, no paint or powder coating to fail, including the Mariner leg used as our trademark, to address all these issues.
+Ultimately, I could not find what I was looking for, so I started my own design and manufacturing company to create customizable planters and created nine proprietary marine-anodized aluminum extrusions, no paint or powder coating to fail, including the Mariner leg used as our trademark, to address all these issues.

-Our extrusion save valuable tropical hardwood and rain forests by containing the tremendous forces created by the endless wetting and drying cycles that wood planters go through outside.
-The also allow for the use of recycled plastic lumber (RPL) as our extrusions allow for the linear expansion and contraction of RPL created by temperature change.
-Our engineering and proprietary trademark marine anodized aluminum extrusions are designed to make it possible to offer a Lifetime Structural Warranty when fiberglass planters only offer 1-3 years, and carpenter built wood planters only last 3 to 5 years here in Miami.
+Our extrusions save valuable tropical hardwood and rain forests by containing the tremendous forces created by the endless wetting and drying cycles that wood planters go through outside.
+They also allow for the use of recycled plastic lumber (RPL) as our extrusions allow for the linear expansion and contraction of RPL created by temperature change.
+Our engineering and proprietary trademark marine-anodized aluminum extrusions are designed to make it possible to offer a Lifetime Structural Warranty when fiberglass planters only offer 1-3 years, and carpenter-built wood planters only last 3 to 5 years here in Miami.

 On major projects using the services of a Landscape Architect is highly recommended to shortcut the process of creating a pleasing space integrated with your lifestyle and goals.
 The fees you pay a Landscape Architect on a medium to large size job site will save you money in the long run and your installation will look better from the start..

 Keep in mind that, as in any profession, many practitioners have found what they consider to be tried and true practices and may not have kept up with changes in the industry, so you need to be informed.
 A true professional will welcome your respectful input because the ultimate goal should be your satisfaction.
 Don’t be intimidated; share your ideas and feedback with them.

-Ultimately many architects, developers and general contractors don’t understand the long term cost of planters as they design, develop, spec, build, and walk away leaving condo board or owners with the true long term costs of thier decisions that will show up after the warranty period for their part of the project has expired.
+Ultimately many architects, developers and general contractors don’t understand the long-term cost of planters as they design, develop, spec, build, and walk away, leaving condo boards or owners with the true long-term costs of their decisions that will show up after the warranty period for their part of the project has expired.